 - Extensive (at least 4 months) relevant professional research experience related to the applicant’s graduate training goals.

 - Co-authored research paper published in a peer-reviewed ISI journal.

-Documentation: GPAs or degrees must be documented by students providing unofficial transcripts.
+Documentation: GPAs and Degrees must be documented by students providing unofficial transcripts.
 To document professional experience, students must provide a resume or CV and the name of at least one professional reference.
 Theses and publications can be documented with a copy of the manuscript or article.